 - Serve as liaison to clinic based primary care physicians and specialists to engage providers in care plan development and follow-through with a goal of ensuring cost-effective quality care.

 - This position does not directly manage personnel, but requires team work with licensed and non-licensed staff.

-- This position is based at SFHP, but will likely require travel within San Francisco as a part of the essential duties for member, provider, and community visits.
+- This position is based at SFHP, but will also require travel within San Francisco as a part of the essential duties for member, provider, and community visits.

 WHAT YOU'LL BRING

-- Active California RN or LVN license without restriction and 3 years minimum experience in case management, discharge planning, or equivalent experience.
-CCM certification preferred
+- Active California RN or LVN license without restriction and 3 years preferred experience in case management, discharge planning, or equivalent combination of education and experience.

-- Knowledge of Health Plan/ Integrated Delivery system models of case management and care coordination best practices.
+- Knowledge of Health Plan/ Integrated Delivery system models of Case Management and Care Coordination best practice.

 - Population-based perspective on care delivery and access disparities for vulnerable patient populations

-- Ability to conduct home and other community based visits; 25-50% travel
+- Ability to conduct home and other community-based visits

-- Experience with coordination of care for members requiring services from community agencies, the department of public health, and Medi-Cal carve-out and waiver programs.
+- Experience with coordination of care for members requiring services from community agencies, the department of public health, and Medi-Cal carve-out and waiver programs preferred.

 - Ability to collaborate with team members on cross-departmental improvement efforts, quality improvement projects, and optimization of cost management, member satisfaction improvement, and projects centered on decreasing avoidable ER and inpatient use

 - Attention to detail is vital as is maintaining focus and meeting deadlines.

 - Ability to work with socially and ethnically diverse populations